gfena/AncestryLength/README.md

-# AncestryTrack
+# AncestryLength

-**AncestryTrack** is a script that measures the length of local ancestry tracts obtained from Local Ancestry Inference (LAI).
-AncestryTrack can analyse data sets with thousands of samples and multiple ancestries, iterating by chromosome.
+**AncestryLength.rb** is a script that measures the length of local ancestry tracts obtained from Local Ancestry Inference (LAI).
+AncestryLength can analyse data sets with thousands of samples and multiple ancestries, iterating by chromosome.
 It can be used for any model of LAI analysis, starting from the 2-way admixture model up to any number.

-If you use **AncestryTrack** in a published analysis, please report the program version printed in the first line of the output log file and please cite the article that describes the AncestryTrack method:
+If you use **AncestryLength** in a published analysis, please report the program version printed in the first line of the output log file and please cite the article that describes the AncestryTrack method:

   *G.F.
 Ena, M. Araujo-Castro, A. Giménez, A. Carballo-Mesa, D. Comas.
 Exploring the Iberian Roma Trail: A Journey on Europe Edge.*